zhullyb/monyhar/monyhar/docs/api_keys.md

 and `GOOGLE_DEFAULT_CLIENT_SECRET` from your environment settings).
 ***

-## Getting Keys for Your Chromium Derivative
+## Getting Keys for Your Monyhar Derivative

 Many of the Google APIs used by Chrome are specific to Google and not intended for use in derived products.
 In the [API Console](http://developers.google.com/console)